 * BilingualBonus: Although a fairly obvious one.
 A German runs out of a bunker shouting "''bitte, bitte''"'.
 An American Ranger shoots him and then says, "I wonder what 'bitter, bitter' means.". "''Bitte''" is the German for "please".

 * ChromaKey: Quite obviously when Rommel speaks to his generals atop the ''Atlantikwall''; also during the landing-craft scenes.

 * ColonelBadass: A number bear mentioning.
 Among them:

 ** Benjamin Vandervoort.
-Played by JohnWayne?
+Played by Creator/JohnWayne?
 Check.
-Regimental coomander in the [[ElitesAreMoreGlamorous 82nd Airborne]]?
+Regimental commander in the [[ElitesAreMoreGlamorous 82nd Airborne]]?
 Check.
-Breaks his ankle on landing and refuses to leave his men... for [[UpToEleven weeks?]].
+Breaks his ankle on landing and refuses to leave his men... for [[UpToEleven weeks?]]
 Double check.

 * DeadpanSnarker: Loads and loads.